nashebismaily/apache-storm-topologies/README.md

 # Storm Topologies

-This is a collection of Apache Storm topologies using the new Storm 1.x APIs
+This is a collection of advanced Apache Storm topologies using the new Storm 1.x APIs

 ## Kyro Serializer Deserializer